Sixpenny Handley

 Start Point: Deans Lane, Sixpenny Handley.
 (Postcode: SP5 5QJ, Grid Reference: SU000172, What Three Words: bleaching.carrots.chipper).

-How to Get There: From Blandford, travel north east on eh A354, passing through Pimperne, Tarrant Hinton and Chettle.
+How to Get There: From Blandford, travel north east on the A354, passing through Pimperne, Tarrant Hinton and Chettle.
 At Handley Cross roundabout, take the first exit signposted for Sixpenny Handley.
 Take the first right in the village onto Deans Lane to find parking along the side of the road.

 Dogs: In accordance with the Countryside Code and any notices on route.